scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

   * Yes, unless you violate the OFL.
 You probably won't if you're being reasonable.
 5. Aren't there less characters compared to LXGW WenKai?
   * Those are AI placeholder characters produced through zi2zi.
 To maximise quality and to avoid confusion I have removed them.
 Newer glyphs may still be traced from these AI characters.
+6. Isn't this a Kai font?
+  * This is to differentiate the font from proper Kai fonts like TW-Kai.
+Contrary to popular belief, Klee One is more similar to kyokasho-tai compared to Kai script.
+However, kyokasho-tai itself is based on Kai script.

 ## Disclaimer